 A private ranch, a private house, a private paradise – Lewa Wilderness.

-With over forty horses in our stables Lewa Wilderness is well equipped to explore our wilderness.
+With over thirty horses in our stables Lewa Wilderness is well equipped to explore our wilderness.
 With everything from ponies up, they are able to cater for a wide range of experience levels and have become very accustomed to accommodating groups of mixed ability.
 They offer extensive exploration on horseback and it is one of the very popular ways to investigate and safari through the open lands to the east of the lodge.

 Walking with Masai